-In the News: African-American chess players, Remy Cross 'On the Air,' Dutch youth champ
+In the News: Black chess players, Cross on terrorism, Dutch youth champ

 Recent and upcoming news media coverage involving Webster University includes: